 Transit Timing Variations (TTV).
 The planet–moon system orbits their common barycentre.
 This causes the planet’s transit to arrive slightly early or late relative to a pure Keplerian ephemeris.
 The timing offset scales as:

 Transit Duration Variations (TDV).
 The same barycentre wobble modulates the planet’s velocity along the line of sight at transit ingress, changing transit duration.
-TDV and TTV are 90° out of phase, which lets you solve for both moon mass and orbital radius given enough transits.
+For the ideal circular, coplanar velocity component analysed by Kipping, TDV and TTV are in quadrature.
+Inferring moon properties still requires sufficient transits, a specified dynamical model, and control of degeneracies and other perturbers.

 Neither signal is clean in practice.
 Stellar activity, instrument systematics, and other planets in the system all contribute correlated noise at similar timescales.
 The residuals of the best exomoon candidate to date — Kepler-1625b-i (Teachey & Kipping, 2018) — remain contested.
 Season’s readings: disputed.